DadyCryptoWorld/CryptoWorld/README.md

 Once on the map, you should naviagte between the differents worlds throught the portals.
 We have 4 main maps :
 - Community map (spon spot, $ECHO swap, ressources trading, bag inspection, etc)
-- Space for professionals, with the possibility to interact with the Pancakeswap building (only swap available for now)
+- Space for professionals, with the possibility to interact with the Pancakeswap building (only swap running for now)
 - Space dedicated to governance and events in ancient Rome
 - DAOmaker space (as a showcase)